Web3 and Faceless Platforms could reshape the creator economy for the better.

 And while you are at it, you also create a special edition that exists only once.
 Of course, it also includes your record and some cool artwork but you also throw in a very special right: whoever owns the NFT, gets free access to all your concerts and can even meet you in person at one event.
 As it’s hard to set a price for this package, you decide to auction this NFT.

 While there’s a lot more you can do than this one example can cover, it hopefully gets the basic concept across: NFTs are a cool new canvas for creatives and will lead to entirely new artistic forms and distribution concepts.
 If you want some more ideas, including for other disciplines than music, our Utility NFT presentation might be of interest:

 Wrapping it up

 The emerging web3 stack and faceless platforms aim to give back control to creators and communities.
 Novel mechanisms like social tokens and NFTs create a new playing field for creatives.
 They allow the creation of new digital offerings and present an interesting alternative (or addition) to the big platforms’ monetization options.

 If creators hop on board and adopt those new developments, they will gain more independence and control in the process.
 And the first ones to do so will also benefit from the novelty factor that new technologies present and have a differentiator that makes them stick out.

 A word about us: Community and Content Management for the Web3

-Our team at Liquiditeam builds LT Fan Platform, a web3 community and content management system with a token-powered digital business engine.
+Our team at Liquiditeam builds Unyfy, a web3 community and content management system with a token-powered digital business engine.
 To stay in this article’s wording: it’s a faceless platform for creators, community organizers, and everybody who has fans.